FHE-ACCELE/Homulator/README.md

-# ForgeHomulator
+# Homulator

-ForgeHomulator is a cycle-accurate simulator tailored for Fully Homomorphic Encryption (FHE) accelerators.
+Homulator is a cycle-accurate simulator tailored for Fully Homomorphic Encryption (FHE) accelerators.
 It offers detailed architectural runtime information during the execution of FHE applications, supporting extensive design space exploration across a variety of FHE parameters and hardware scales.

 **Note:** This simulator is currently under review, and this version is specifically intended for use by reviewers.